 A recent finder.com.au survey revealed that nearly 15% of Australians (2.7 million) are unprepared for natural disasters.
 Mother nature can wreak havoc on your home through storms, cyclones, floods, bushfires and droughts.
-No Australian state is immune, and with disaster season right around the corner, it's a good idea to prepare yourself with these tips:
+No Australian state is immune, and with disaster season right around the corner, it's a good idea to prepare yourself and any loved ones.

 A storm is generally defined as "an atmospheric disturbance that can be accompanied by lightning, hail, snow or dust."
 There are many types of disturbances that fall under the category of "storm."
 These include, but are not limited to: